 • Obtaining learning for future interventions in inclusive education in emergency situations to guarantee the physical and emotional well-being of CWD.

-3. Background and purpose of the evaluation By evaluating this project, JRS aims to promote Inclusive education, psychosocial support and accompaniment for CWD and other vulnerable populations, as well as reinforcing JRS capacities.
+By evaluating this project, JRS aims to promote Inclusive education, psychosocial support and accompaniment for CWD and other vulnerable populations, as well as reinforcing JRS capacities.
 This shall be done through 4 main axes, as follows: 1) Improving access and quality of education for learners with disabilities in the camps.; 2) Enhancing refugees' skills to defend their rights and peaceful coexistence; 3) Improving psychosocial well-being of the most vulnerable refugees; 4) Improving local partner's technical and advocacy skills.

 The implementation period began on January 1st, 2022 and will be almost entirely implemented by March 31st, 2023 when the project ends.